eventide-project/messaging-fixtures/README.md

 end
 ```

 _Note: This example is abridged for brevity.
-The unabridge version can be reviewed at: [https://github.com/eventide-project/messaging-fixtures/blob/master/demo.rb](https://github.com/eventide-project/messaging-fixtures/blob/master/demo.rb)_
+An unabridged version is included with the messaging fixtures: [https://github.com/eventide-project/messaging-fixtures/blob/master/demo.rb](https://github.com/eventide-project/messaging-fixtures/blob/master/demo.rb)_

 Running the test is no different than [running any TestBench test](http://test-bench.software/user-guide/running-tests.html).
 In its simplest form, running the test is done by passing the test file name to the `ruby` executable.